 Photo courtesy of Hello Penny Bar

 Intimate gatherings and grand affairs are both having a moment.
 “If a couple isn’t asking me to plan something cozy, they’re wanting to go all-out for the people they love.
-There is no in-between for 2018,” says Kindra Browne, owner of Simple Elegance in Kansas City.
+There is no in-between,” says Kindra Browne, owner of Simple Elegance in Kansas City.
 The one constant?
 Make it memorable.

 Keeping it Simple: Intimate weddings provide a chance to interact with your loved ones in ways that simply aren’t possible when the guest count tops 100.
 Plus, smaller gatherings give you more room to show off your personalities.
 Food is often the focal point of these celebrations, with couples working closely with caterers to put together a menu that’s personal and special.
 These celebrations lend themselves to tighter table arrangements (think one or two long tables) and warmly lit surroundings so guests feel as if they’re at a fabulous, elegant dinner party.
 “The look and vibe is down to earth, approachable, but special,” says Alison Laesser-Keck of Alison + Bryan Destination Events in Santa Barbara, California.